MaN8fy/Blocky-Adventure/README.md

 #### Switch item

--Scroll up or down switches current block which player can spawn.
+- Scroll up or down switches current block which player can spawn.